conwetlab/WMarket/doc/installation-guide.rst

 ``WMarket.war/WEB-INF/classes/properties/marketplace.properties``.

 .. note::
-  Ensure that tomcat user can write new files in this directory.
+  Ensure that tomcat user can read and write new files in this directory.

 Media Files
 '''''''''''